 It also has S&Q or Slow & Quick mode for recording time-lapse and slow-motion videos.
 So rather than shooting a video in high fps and then editing it post-shoot, you can record slow-mo straight.
 Similarly, if you want to create a time-lapse, you can set the recording fps lower than the end fps.
 This feature can save you some time.
 And you can also use it on the electronic viewfinder.

 In contrast to the lower-end 6000 series models like the A6100, the A6400 has three of Sony’s movie recording modes.
-These modes should help in taking sharper images with more dynamic range and details.
+These modes should help take sharper images with more dynamic range and details.
 And these modes should significantly help in recording shadows and highlights.

 The A6400 uses the NP- FW50 battery.
-It isn’t the best battery out there, but it does a fine job.
-If you are a YouTuber and you are out recording vlogs, it might be a good idea to get a couple of extra batteries.
-And, of course, the battery timing depends on the quality you are recording.
+It isn’t the best battery, but it does a fine job.
+If you are a YouTuber and are out recording vlogs, getting a couple of extra batteries might be a good idea.
+And, of course, the battery timing depends on your recording quality.

 The A6400 has mechanical as well as electronic shutter options.
-With the mechanical option, you get a higher fps than the electric shutter setting.
-However, in return, you do get more blackouts, and the shutter shock effect becomes more probable.
+The mechanical option gives you a higher fps than the electric shutter setting.
+However, you get more blackouts in return, and the shutter shock effect becomes more probable.